Woman tracks down Airbnb scammer and threatens to contact his parents

 An Airbnb scammer met his match when his victim threatened to contact his parents for a “sleepover”.

-In a TikTok video watched more than 17 million times, a woman claims she arrived at an Airbnb property to discover that it was no longer able to be rented – despite accepting bookings.
+In a TikTok video watched more than 17 million times, a woman claims she arrived at an Airbnb property in Jacksonville, Florida, to discover that it was no longer able to be rented – despite accepting bookings.

 Unfortunately for the Airbnb host, the would-be guests discovered the tenant’s personal information, reports The Daily Dot.